NaitLee/xon-cn-ext/README.en-US.md

 - Description of single-player Campaigns
 - Name and Descriptions of each official maps
-- Nickname of the Bots
+- Nickname of the Bots (*not* transliterations, close to their English meaning)
 - Description of a few useful console commands/variables

 ## Usage